binbsr/.NETClassesCotiviti/Shreyapradhan/readme.txt

 Class day 14 : learnt about LINQ

-Class dat 15 : Learnt about JOINS in LINQ
+Class day  15 : Learnt about JOINS in LINQ class day 16 : learnt about Entity Framework.

+class day 17 : Worked on crud operations using EF